Why Interest Groups Matter in Texas State Politics

 The Real Role of Interest Groups

-to Now, let’s address a common misconception that might pop up in your exam.
+Now, let’s address a common misconception that might pop up in your exam.
 Some folks might think interest groups conduct elections or manage state budgets—oh, no!
 Those actions typically fall under the purview of independent election boards and financial departments, not the interest groups themselves.

 Here’s a quick breakdown: